oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

       "auth_session": "uY29tL2F1dGhlbnRpY"
     }

-The response MAY include an `auth_session` parameter which the client is expected to include on any subsequent requests to the authorization challenge endpoint, as described in {{auth-session}}.
+The response MAY include an `auth_session` parameter which the client is expected to include on any subsequent requests to the native challenge endpoint, as described in {{auth-session}}.
 The `auth_session` parameter MAY also be included even if the authorization code was obtained through a traditional OAuth authorization code flow rather than the flow defined by this specification.

 Including the `auth_session` parameter in the token response enables flows such as step-up authentication {{RFC9470}}, so that the authorization server can restore the context of a previous session and prompt only for the needed step-up factors.
 See {{step-up-sms-example}} for an example application.